 Current Idea Summary

 Writes a precise 2–3 sentence definition of the underlying product intention — not the feature label.
 Strips ambiguity so the team agrees on what is actually being considered.
+Written as what the idea actually is, not what someone called it in a meeting.

 Why We're Considering It

 Surfaces the specific business reason the idea surfaced.
 Leads with evidence — customer quote, data point, or founder observation — and names names.
 Never asserts without a source.
+If no evidence exists, explicitly says so.

-User Problem Definition
+User Problem

 Writes the precise friction the target user experiences today.
 One focused paragraph: what they're doing now that's broken, slow, or missing — not a feature gap.
+Specific to this user in this workflow, not generic pain language.

-Target User Identification
+Target User

 Likely Product Area

-Business Outcome Projection
+Business Outcome

 Identifies which metric this idea moves and by how much if estimable.
 Ties directly to the Product Brain metrics — not invented success criteria.
+If not estimable, names what evidence would make it estimable.

 Potential V1 Shape